 B. Tracking Technologies

 We may use tracking technologies like cookies, clear gifs, web beacons, web bugs or similar technologies.
 Cookies are used to identify which website or marketing campaign you came from, which areas of the Site you visited and your actions on the Site, and where you go when you leave the Site.
 Cookies may be “session” cookies and deleted after you leave the Site or “persistent” that are stored.
 Clear gifs are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of web users.
-In contrast to cookies, which are stored on a user’s computer hard drive, clear gifs are embedded invisibly on web pages, emails or ads.
+In contrast to cookies, clear gifs are embedded invisibly on web pages, emails or advertisements and track clicks.
 We use clear gifs to determine whether our marketing campaigns are successful, such as to see whether or not you opened an email we send or if you click on the links within the emails we send.
-Generally, we use these technologies to manage content, analyzing trends, monitor page visits, content downloads, administering the site, tracking users’ movements around the site and to gather demographic information about our user base as a whole.
+Generally, we use these technologies to manage content, analyze trends, monitor page visits, content downloads, administering the site, tracking users’ movements around the site and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.

 As is true of most web sites, we gather certain information automatically and store it in log files.
 This information may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.
 We may combine this automatically collected log information with other information we collect about you.

-We may partner with a third party to either display advertising on our Site or to manage our advertising on other sites.
-Our third party partner may use technologies such as cookies to gather information about your activities on this Site and other sites in order to provide you advertising based upon your browsing activities and interests.
+We may partner with a third-party to manage our advertising on other sites.
+Our third-party partner may use technologies such as cookies to gather information about your activities on this Site and other sites to provide you advertising based upon your browsing activities and interests.
 If you wish to not have this information used for the purpose of serving you interest-based ads, you may opt-out by clicking http://www.networkadvertising.org/managing/opt_out.asp or by visiting the add network (Google Ads is available here: https://www.google.com/settings/ads).
 There are also multiple resources that allow you to opt out of web tracking at the browser level by following the browser’s instructions.
 We respect your do not track choices instituted at the browser level.

 C. How We Use Information We Collect